 There’s a great benefit to augmenting commissioning with FDD.
 If you’re commissioning a new system, tight commissioning budgets often dictate that only a sample of similar equipment gets a detailed functional test – it’s assumed that other similar units respond the same.
 But with automated FDD you essentially cut and paste the commissioning rules you want to enforce, ensuring the sequence operates correctly on every piece of equipment, not just the ones you have time to sample.

 However, FDD doesn’t eliminate the need for onsite commissioning.
 For the foreseeable future, we anticipate there will be a need for engineers and technicians to perform tests onsite.
 There are a multitude of implementation details that need a human touch to make sure what’s seen in the controls and trends represents reality, and that installation is done correctly.

 Fault detection is one area where market and technology trends allow us to manage the energy use of multiple facilities more effectively at lower cost.
 Costs of sensors have come down, processing power is greater and cheaper than ever, and internet connectivity makes it easier for controls and software to communicate and analyze data.
 Better connectivity reduces travel time and decreases down time since we can do more remotely.

 We’re encouraged by our work to date using automated FDD on test sites in Utah.
-We’re excited to expand this work through our upcoming pilot program applying these techniques under NYSERDA’s Remote Energy Monitoring program in New York State.
+We’re excited to expand this work through our upcoming NYSERDA pilot program applying these techniques under our Remote Energy Monitoring program in New York State.
 We’ll be sharing more information and data from those pilot stores as that program is rolled out in the coming months.